Here’s What You Need to Do When Water Heater Expansion Tank Leaking

 Step 1: Turn Off the Water and Electricity in the Tank and Drain It

-Make careful to close all of the water supply valves for the main tank and expansion tank.
-Then turn off the tank’s electricity, unhook it, and flip the breaker.
-Shut off the gas line if your water heater is gas-powered.
+Close all the water supply valves for the main and expansion tanks.
+Then, turn off the tank’s electricity, unhook it, and flip the breaker.
+If your water heater is gas-powered, shut off the gas line.

-Drain the expansion tank by connecting the garden hose to the tank.
+Connect the garden hose to the expansion tank to drain it.
 As you proceed with the next step, place the towel or bucket below the tank to catch any spillage.

 Step 2: Take Off the Shoulder Strap